Niickchu/videoSecurity/README.md

 The RGB 8x8 LED matrix displays multiple images for the user including: A smiley face, a frowney face, a loading icon, a checkmark, and the position/size of the users head as seen by the camera.
 It runs on a bare-metal programmable real-time unit (PRU) due to the very critical hard real-time nature of this device.

 **4\.
 Distance Sensor:**  \
-The ultrasonic motion detector identifies an object approaching the system and turns the camera when the object is within 60cm of the sensor.
+The ultrasonic motion detector identifies an object approaching the system and turns the camera on when the object is within 60 cm of the sensor.
 This peripheral also runs on a PRU.